Recurrence and Density Decay for Diffusion-Limited Annihilating Systems: Site recurrence and density decay on the lattice

 proving the theorem with $c=\delta^2(\frac{1}{2}-\delta^2)$.

 The above argument gives $c=\frac{1}{16}$ for any dimension, any jump distribution and any integrable initial distribution.
 It can be improved to $c=\frac{1}{8}$ by using the fact that $\oplus$-tracers can only be canceled by $\ominus$-tracers and vice-versa.
-A mean-field heuristics, which is supposed be the worst case, gives $c=1$.
-The meaning of large enough~$t$ depends on initial distribution~$\nu$.
+A mean-field heuristics, which is supposed to be the worst case, gives $c=1$.